jakibaki/In-Home-Switching/README.md

 ## How to Use
 If you do not want to build by yourself, have a look at the [releases page](https://github.com/jakibaki/In-Home-Switching/releases).
 There you can find an Archive with the App for the Switch as well as the corresponding PC companion app.
 For the PC App, just execute In-Home-Switching.exe in the Windows directory after unzipping.

 On PC, [Scp drivers](https://github.com/mogzol/ScpDriverInterface/releases/download/1.1/ScpDriverInterface_v1.1.zip) must also be installed (just unzip and execute `Driver Installer/ScpDriverInstaller.exe`).
 Otherwise the program will crash silently.
+For audio, [Screen Capture Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) also needs to be installed.

 *Also please set your PC resolution to 1280x720p in Windows for getting **much** better performance of screen capturing while running the app.*

-On the Switch, find out its IP address (in the Internet settings) and start the app with your Switch CFW.
+On the Switch, find out its IP address and start the app with your Switch CFW.
 Then type in the Switch's IP address on the PC app and hit the `Connect` button.

 ## Screenshots from Nintendo Switch